-1. Please share this post with your friends and family on social media using the share buttons on this page.
+1. Please share this post with your friends and family watching their weight on social media using the share buttons on this page.
 Thanks.

 2. Comment to let me know if you have any questions, suggestions or just to tell me you love me.